bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 Bevy protects against this by examining the [`Access`] of each of the system params in each systems, then panicking if they could conflict.

+System params conflict if the data  they are accessing overlaps and at least one of the accesses are mutable.
+You can avoid this by ensuring that your access is provably disjoint: `Without` can be very helpful.

 If you run into this, you'll be pointed to the [B0002] error page, which has advice on how to fix and avoid this problem.